The main areas examined in this section are:General Trends in the findings Examples

 You have never been with a man?
 You are not a real woman!
 We will make you one!”

-n recent years , the Commission has received information about alarming numbers of large angry mobs or (mob attacks ), particularly in Caribbean countries, such as Belize , Haiti , Jamaica and St. Lucia attacks, among others.
+In particular, the Commission has received reports of mob attacks occurring with unsettling frequency in Jamaica.
 See IACHR, Annual Report 2014, Chapter V: Follow-up of Recommendations issued by the IACHR in its country or thematic reports, Report on the Situation of Human Rights in Jamaica, para.
-173 and ff.Read The Report
+173 and ff.Read the report

 An alarming case took place in 2012 at the University of Technology, Jamaica, when a student was chased by a group of male and female students through the university campus.
 The victim was able to reach the security office, where the mob remained screaming outside.
 A video shows how at least two guards slapped, kicked and punched the student in front of the crowd, while members of the mob began entering through the security office windows.tweet this

 In July 2013, Dwayne Jones, a 16-year-old transgender teen, was viciously stabbed and shot to death by a mob at a party in Jamaica.
 Jones was reported to have suffered relentless teasing in high school for being effeminate, until dropping out for good.
 Jones had also been expelled from her house at the age of 14 and had resorted to living on the street.tweet this

 On August 1, 2013, the police had to be called to rescue two gay men from another irate crowd that claimed the men “

 were engaging in an illegal activity in a house” in St. Catherine, Jamaica.
 Prior to the police arrival, an occupant of the house attacked one of the accused men.